You’ve just bought a car you’d been dreaming of for a long time. Of course, you’ll want to know everything about its maintenance.

 You can’t compare SOPs to policies.
 Treat SOPs as an extension of policies, not an alternative.
 To create a scalable business, you need both.

 The question is — what comes first, policies or SOPs?
 The answer depends on your current objectives.
 If you want to create a secure workplace and eliminate conflicts, you should start with policies.
-If you urgently need to improve process efficiency, start by creating SOPs.
+If you urgently need to improve process efficiency, start by creating SOPs for business processes with Scribe.